mikechamberlain/magic-crop/README.md

     // perform the crop
     var croppedCanvas = magicCrop.cropToCanvas(imageElem, bound);

-    // render the cropped image somewhere
-    var croppedImage = new Image();
+    // do something with the cropped canvas var croppedImage = new Image();
     croppedImage.src = croppedCanvas.toDataURL('image/png');
 }